rust-lang/rust-wiki-backup/Meeting-weekly-2013-10-29.md

 - niko: If guard pages prove too challenging we could have some check in the prolog like morestack.
 We could just have LLVM subsitute the final stack size and have some code that loads the stack frame and compare against the desired limit.
 There are other options.
 - jld: Does -fasync-unwind-tables exist and work in this world?
 - a: With morestack?
 - jld: with LLVM.
 The gcc option gives you extra unwind info at every instruction boundary.
-I don't know if anything liek this exists in the LLVM world.
+I don't know if anything like this exists in the LLVM world.
 - a: Not sure.
 - jld: I know GCC has unwind tables for ARM that are wrong if you are in the prolog or epilog.
 If that could work it might allow dealing with guard page segfaults coming from something in the function.
 - a: This is kind of intertwined with how do we protect against stack overflow.
 We initially said we'd do segmented stacks.
 Are we agreed that a monolithic stack with overflow protection is where we're going to go from now on?